 Environmental Transparency and Accountability

-Call2Recycle maintains a commitment to third-party audit of non-financial, material end-fates, and downstream processes in accordance with Manitoba Environment, Climate and Parks requirements, in order to ensure transparency and accountability to the government and to the public.
+The program maintains a commitment to third-party audit of material end-fates, and downstream processes in accordance with R2 certification requirements, in order to ensure transparency and accountability to the government and to the public.

 9. Dispute Resolution